-Flatpak is software utility from Fedora which lets you get access to more applications and software packages in Linux and its various distros.
-Many applications you might not find in Software Center but with the help of Flatpak you can bypass this.
+Flatpak is a software utility from Fedora which lets you get access to more applications and software packages in Linux and its various distros.
+Many applications you might not find in Software Center, but with the help of Flatpak, you can bypass this.

-First of all install Flatpak on Ubuntu using following command.
+First of all, install Flatpak on Ubuntu using the following command.

-Once the installation is complete, to integrate flatpak plugin with Software Center execute following command in Terminal.
+Once the installation is complete, to integrate the flatpak plugin with Software Center, execute the following command in Terminal.

-Now to get full access to all the applications on https://flathub.org/home, install Flathub repository using following command.
+Now to get full access to all the applications on https://flathub.org/home, install the Flathub repository using the following command.

-Ubuntu and other Linux distributions collect system hardware data to analyze hardware on which current OS is being used and uses the information to make improvements and provide stability updates time-to-time.
+Ubuntu and other Linux distributions collect system hardware data to analyze hardware on which current OS is being used and use the information to make improvements and provide stability updates time-to-time.

 21. Setup Online Accounts

 Staying connected to various social media accounts and email services is necessary, and you would be happy to know that you can integrate all the popular accounts with Ubuntu.